VERA-V: Variational Inference Framework for Jailbreaking Vision-Language Models: Methodologies

 \subsection{VERA-V Algorithm}

-We now present the VERA-V algorithm.
+We now present the VERA-V algorithm, which jointly optimizes text-image pairs to identify effective cross-modal adversarial prompts.
 Our setup assumes API-level access to a target VLM and a specified harmful behavior \(z\) to elicit.
-The attacker \(q_{\theta}\) is implemented as a Low-Rank Adaptation (LoRA) of a small pretrained LLM.
+The attacker \(q_{\theta}\) is implemented as a LoRA–fine-tuned small pretrained LLM.
 For each target behavior, we retrieve \(m\) distractor images.
 A fixed benign instruction \(x_f\) (see Appendix~\ref{appen:fixed_VLM_text_input}) is used as the text wrapper for all queries.

 Optimization runs for at most \(S\) steps.
 At each step, the attacker $q_{\theta}$ samples a batch of $B$ prompt pairs $(x_t, x_v)$.
 Text prompts $x_t$ are rendered into typography images $v_T$, while image prompts $x_v$ are converted into diffusion images $v_D$.
 We combine \(v_T\), \(v_D\), and \(\{v_{\mathrm{dis}}^{(i)}\}_{i=1}^m\) to form the composite image \(v_{\mathrm{comp}}\), and query the VLM with \((x_f, v_{\mathrm{comp}})\).
 The VLM responses \(\hat{y}\) are scored by a judge \(J(x_z,\hat{y})\in[0,1]\), which estimates the probability that the response constitutes a successful jailbreak (higher values indicate greater harmfulness).